denten-books/plain-text/1-chapter.md

 interpretation.[^ln1-rmedium] Our theories of interpretation are built on several key assumptions attached to print media.
-For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into structure (*Gebilde) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
+For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 Human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

 The literary device offers no such permanence.
 It contains inscription of a qualitatively different kind from writing.
-Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading device emulates a book.
-The engineering of literary artifacts conceal a number of design choices, that obscure the flows of code and codex under the familiar guise of surface representation.
+Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading device merely emulates a book.
+The engineering of literary artifacts conceal a number of design choices, obscuring  the flows of code and codex under the familiar guise of surface representation.
 The digital book is not just a book.
-It is a machine--chameleon that serves other masters and other functions in the guise of a book.
+It is a universal Turing machine, a machine, that besides effecting the figures of reading and writing, holds the potential to effect all possible metaphors.
+The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
+It is finally to make it available to interpretation---that is to free play of ideas.
+I would like to know what happens in the metaphorical transference between the book and the device emulating the book.
+Knowing in that sense allows me consent, or, conversely, to resist elements of the imposed structure.

 [^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing